 Content

-The Digital Champion Award recognises the work of an individual who has passionately promoted the use of technology or digital ways of working in a hospice or palliative care organisation.
+The Digital Champion Award recognises the work of an individual who has passionately promoted the use of technology or digital ways of working in a hospice.

 About this award